-S. cerevisiae is a eukaryotic fungalal organism that has been extensively studied.
-The lifespan of budding yeast can be quantified under experimental conditions over short periods of time.
-Budding yeast have a replicative lifespan (RLS) and a chronological lifespan (CLS).
-RLS and CLS are distinguished by the ways in which lifespan is measured.
+S. cerevisiae is a eukaryotic fungus that has served as a paradigm in aging research.
+The life span of budding yeast can be quantified under experimental conditions over short periods of time.
+Budding yeast have a replicative life span (RLS) and a chronological life span (CLS).
+RLS and CLS are distinguished by the ways in which life span is measured.
 CLS measures the amount of time required for a single mother cell to stop replication.
 RLS refers to the number of times a cell undergoes the cell cycle (Defossez et al. 1998; Qin and Lu 2006; Wei et al. 2008).

 S. cerevisiae can also be studied in both haploid and diploid states.
-Loss of heterozygosity has become a commonly used method for detecting loss of genomicic integrity in (McMurray and Gottschling 2003; McMurray and Gottschling 2004).
-Heterozygosity on the 15 locus (MET15+/-) is achieved via the knocktheout of one copy of the wild-type allele by a kanamycin resistance marker.
+Loss of heterozygosity has become a commonly used method for detecting loss of genome integrity in yeast yeas t(McMurray and Gottschling 2003; McMurray and Gottschling 2004).
+Heterozygosity on the MET15 locus (MET15+/-) is achieved by knocking out one copy of the wild-type allele using a kanamycin drug resistance marker.
 LOH can be monitored in Saccharomyces cerevisiae only when the heterozygous form of MET15+/- is converted into a homozygous recessive form (MET15-/-) following mitotic division.
-When yeastis plated on lead containing medium, the colors of the colonies change, in a sectional manner, depending on the timing at which the mutational event occurs.
-Thus,MET15-/- leads toto fully black colonies.
+When this yeast strain is plated on medium containing lead, LOH occurs resulting in black sectors in cream-colored colonies.
+Thus, a MET15-/- strain forms completely black colonies.
 Colonies may have a brown tint, depending on the yeast strain used.
-Both dominance ce for the MET15 gene (MET15+/+) and MET15+/- yield white color colonies.
-As a result, only fifty percent of mutational events are observed because the two latter genotypes are phenotypically indistinguishable.
-The number of cells that did not undergo a mutational event at the MET15 locus was an indication of robustness, with respect to that specific locus (Qin et al. 2008) (Figure 3).
+Both dominant forms of the MET15 gene (MET15+/+) and MET15+/- yield white or cream color colonies.
+As a result, only fifty percent of LOH events are observed because these two genotypes are phenotypically indistinguishable.
+The number of cells that did not undergo LOH at the MET15 locus was an indication of robustness, with respect to that specific locus (Qin et al. 2008) (Figure 3).

-H2O2induced damage triggers LOH through mitotic recombination (MR) when double-strand breaks are present on DNA.
-If this damaged dDNA is detected, one allele is replaced the other allele on its homologous chromosome.
-As a result, the goal of MR is to restore the genotype prior to DNA damage(Hiraoka et al. 2000; McMurray and Gottschling 2003).
+H2O2-induced damage triggers LOH through mitotic recombination (MR) when double-strand breaks are present on DNA.
+If DNA damage in one chromosome is detected, an intact allele on its homologous chromosome can replace the damaged allele by recombination.
+As a result, the goal of MR is to restore the genotype (Hiraoka et al. 2000; McMurray and Gottschling 2003).
 Thus, LOH can be used as a sign of genomic alteration on the MET15 locus.

-Apart from the technical benefits for using yeast to study aging, most of the known genes related to lifespan are conserved in both humans and yeast; some of which include Sir2 and Tor1.
+Apart from the technical benefits for using yeast to study aging, most of the known genes related to life span are conserved in both humans and yeast; some of which include Sir2 and Tor1.
 The TOR (Target of Rapamycin) pathway has been shown to be involved in regulating cell growth, mitotic division, as well as nutrient response in both yeast and humans (Wei et al. 2008).

 Cellular signals either delay or promote growth depending on intracellular or external conditions.
-When nutrients like glucose are not readily available in the cell, quiescence occurs, in which metabolic activity is reduced in order to conserve cellular energy.
-Thus the progression of the cell’s lifespan is either slowed or halted.
+When nutrients such as glucose are not readily available in the cell, quiescence occurs, in which metabolic activity is reduced in order to conserve cellular energy.
+Thus the progression of the cell’s life span is either slowed or halted.
 Conversely, elevated nutrient levels will speed up metabolic rates and promote cell-cycle progression.
 This can shorten CLS (Ruckenstuhl et al. 2010).